Ashwagandha: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Ashwagandha is most known for its adaptogenic characteristics, which help the body deal with stress by controlling the release of stress hormones like cortisol.
 In people with a history of chronic stress, Ashwagandha dramatically decreased stress and anxiety levels, according to a systematic evaluation of five randomized controlled studies (Pratte, Nanavati, Young, & Morley, 2014).
 This anxiolytic effect is thought to be mediated by the control of the hypothalamic-pituitary-adrenal (HPA) axis and the neurotransmitter systems involving GABA, serotonin, and norepinephrine.

-Due to its capacity to block the production of pro-inflammatory cytokines such as tumor necrosis factor-alpha (TNF-), interleukin-1 (IL-1), and interleukin-6 (IL-6), Ashwagandha has strong anti-inflammatory characteristics.
-Withanolides, like withaferin A, which can prevent nuclear factor-kappa B (NF-B) activation, are principally responsible for this anti-inflammatory effect.
-A more effective response to infections and other immune challenges is encouraged by Ashwagandha’s modulation of the immune system by increasing the activity of natural killer (NK) cells.
+Due to its capacity to block the production of pro-inflammatory cytokines such as tumor necrosis factor-alpha (TNF-), interleukin-1 (IL-1), and interleukin-6 (IL-6), Ashwagandha has strong -inflammatory characteristics.
+Withanolides, like withaferin A, which can prevent nuclear factor-kappa (NF-B) activation, are principally responsible for this anti-inflammatory effect.
+A more effective response to infections and other immune challenges is encouraged by Ashwagandha’s modulation of the immune system by increasing the activity of killer (NK) cells.

 Stress issue.